+Manage expectations.
 Does your company require your team to be online during certain hours of the day?
 Communicate that with your employees, don’t assume they will follow the same hours as when they were in the office.

 If you don’t already use a project management tool, consider implementing one so that your team can keep track of upcoming deadlines, project statuses, and the items on their plate.

+Be flexible.
 Work isn’t the only thing in our lives that has been disrupted by COVID-19.
 For those who are at home with their children, caring for a loved one, or experiencing another life event that is disrupting their normal, flexibility is paramount.